uiSchema

 DEPRECATED: Use

-instead, will be removed in a future major version
+Form.idPrefixinstead, will be removed in a future major version

 By default, this library will generate ids unique to the form for all rendered widgets.

-component in a same page, it's wise to declare a root prefix for these, using the ui:rootFieldId
+If you plan on using multiple instances of the Form component in a same page, it's wise to declare a root prefix for these, using the ui:rootFieldId uiSchema directive:

 import { UiSchema } from '@rjsf/utils';